 Throughout the year SoCalGas uses its satellite monitoring program to provide before-and-after images of areas impacted by wildfire.
 These images paired with internal Geographic Information System (GIS) data and infrastructure maps help to identify potential impacted infrastructure due to the winter/rain season.

-Also, SoCalGas has implemented the use of aerial drones that provide high-definition imagery and methane detection to support damage assessments in these types of incidents.
-SoCalGas has also integrated the imagery and methane sensing from these new tools into the GIS to support hydrology studies and for response to other geohazard events.
+Also, SoCalGas has implemented the use of aerial drones that provide high-definition aerial imagery and three-dimensional topographic modeling to support damage assessments in these types of incidents.